-When I looked at the original court lists at the Records Office at Liverpool Central Library I made sure to check the back of each sheet of paper (as many years working in legal offices taught me to do) for extra snippets of information and I found a list of witnesses – one of whom was a police officer.
-I found it even more surprising that there was no true bill against them, but back in 1889 I’m sure Emma wasn’t complaining.
+When I looked at the original court lists at the Records Office at Liverpool Central Library I made sure to check the back of each sheet of paper (as many years working in legal offices taught me to do) for extra snippets of information and I was pleased to find a list of witnesses – one of whom was a police officer.
+I found it even more surprising that there was no true bill against the girls, but back in 1889 I’m sure Emma wasn’t complaining.

 The sum in question was over £8.
-This amount would be equivalent to over £700 today but crucially the real life value in those days was much more. £8 could pay a housemaid’s wages for an entire year or over six month’s rent in and around Vauxhall and Scotland Road in Liverpool.
+This amount would be equivalent to over £700 today which is a lot to me even know but crucially the real life value in those days was so much more. £8 could pay a housemaid’s wages for nearly an entire year or over six month’s rent in and around Vauxhall and Scotland Road in Liverpool.

 More double trouble